mrchantey/forky/docs/src/gamai/index.md

 **With Bevy**

-If used with Bevy there is no blackboard, as each node is a regular Bevy system with the same world access.
+If used with Bevy there is no blackboard, as each node is a regular Bevy system with the same access to entities & resources.

 **Without Bevy**